OnePlus-5-T/local_manifests/README.md

 Most of the added repositories is provided by LineageOS or CAF, so thanks to them for those repos.

-The kernel is based on Lazy Kernel: https://github.com/ederekun/lazy_kernel_op5-t/tree/custom-develop
+The ROM supports Lazy kernel (see 'gl/lazy/custom-develop' branch on the kernel repo).
+Original Lazy Kernel sources: https://github.com/ederekun/lazy_kernel_op5-t/tree/custom-develop

 # Build instructions